jeffsonsousa/GAN-GI/README.md

 > [!WARNING]
 > <sup> Create a folder in the root of the project with the name ./data and place your images for model training.
 The image build will fail if it does not find this directory in the project root.
 Some extensions used in tests were: png, JPG, JPEG.
 Feel free to test with other extensions, don't worry about the image resolution, the algorithm has a processing function that will be responsible for pre-processing the data.</sup>

-## 2. Upload local image to test the model
+## 2. Run local image to test the model
 ```
 docker build --no-cache -f Dockerfile -t gan-gi:1.0 .
 ```
 > [!NOTE]
 > <sup> Depending on your machine and internet connection, this step can take from 30 to 120 minutes.
 Be patient.</sup>

-## 3. Upload the local container to test the model
+## 3. Run the local container to test the model
 ```
 docker network create gan-network
 cd start-GAN/